Xaratas/pillarsofeternity-2-Enhanced-UI/readme.md

 Tool is [here](https://github.com/AurelioSilver/pillarsofeternity-2-german-patch/tree/master/translation_helper/PoE2%20-%20eclipse%20project%20text%20normalisierer)

 ## Latest news:
-### Upcoming features: New Enchanting Icons for Weapons and Armor
+### Upcoming feature: new enchanting icons for weapons and armor
 **7th of July 2018**\
 Armor and weapon enchants will now have a icon next to their text in order to make it easier for the user to determine which upgrades are exclusive to each other.